HTTP-APIs/docs/docs/src/content/tutorial/create_api_doc.md

                    op_delete_status)
 ```

-Add the supported properties and supported operations to the Movie class.
+Add the supported properties and the supported operations to the Movie class.

 ```python
 movie_class_.add_supported_prop(movie_name_prop)